markdoc/docs/pages/docs/nodes.md

 ## Options

-These are the fields you can use to customize your `Node`
+These are the optional fields you can use to customize your `Node`:

 {% table %}